A few key rules

 - Teachers appointed to a French school with their Education Pass

-- French jobseekers on presentation of documentary proof dated from the last 6 months
+- French jobseekers on presentation of documentary proof dated within the last 6 months

 Etc...
 To check whether you are entitled to free admission, click here.

-If you are entitled, when you arrive at the Palace, go directly to the main entrance with your documentary proof.
+If you are entitled to free admission, go directly to the main entrance with your documentary proof when you arrive at the Palace.

 NB: you may still have a long wait at the entrance check points.

-On which bank holidays is Versailles open to the public?
+On which French national holidays is Versailles open to the public?

-The Palace of Versailles is closed on 1st January, 1st May and 25th December.
-It is open on all other bank holidays, except when it's on a Monday, the weekly closing day.
+The Palace of Versailles is closed on 1 January, 1 May and 25 December.
+It is open on all other national holidays except on Mondays, the weekly closing day.

 What are the opening times for the Palace of Versailles, the Estate of Trianon and the Park?

-Opening times differ according to the area concerned and the time of year.
+Opening times vary depending on the location and time of year.
 The Palace and the Estate of Trianon are closed on Mondays.

 - The Palace of Versailles is open from 9am to 5.30pm (6.30pm in high season).